luminus-framework/luminus/resources/public/md/routes.md

   (GET "/secret-page2" [] (restricted (another-secret-page))))
 ```

-All restricted routes will be checked to see if they match at least one of the access rules.
+By default restricted routes will be checked to see if they match all the access rules that apply.

 ### Specifying Access Rules